 From this watercolor it appears Thomas Nast had direct contact with Chinese immigrants.

 Furthermore, dating the image to the antebellum era of the New York cigar wrappers, as Tchen suggests, explains Nast’s appearance.
 Nast first gained recognition as a Civil War illustrator for Harper’s Weekly.
 Before the war and his own fame, Nast would have had a.) possibly more time to paint, b.) had not yet grown the facial hair (as seen in the 1859 image above) and c.) he may have not yet created his distinct signature found on his later cartoons with Harper’s.

 Whether Nast did or did not meet a Chinese person in his lifetime, this painting clearly demonstrates an attitude toward them.
-It depicts a harmless and ordinary patronage of a Chinese-owned business and Nast is clearly not afraid to do so and interact with Chinese shop owners or their employees.
+It depicts a harmless and ordinary patronage of a Chinese-owned business and clearly, Nast is not afraid to interact with Chinese shop owners or their employees.

 Initially, I was concerned about the the signature.
 In his cartoons, oil paintings and some known watercolors, Nast used his characteristic Th Nast or Th:Nast. script:

 The signature on the painting is quite different – plain and not stylized.